 There are basically two types of shower seating recommended for seniors:

-- Shower Benches – these can be as high end as built in to the shower, made of teak wood and are available in many different design styles.
-Of course, there are also the types of shower benches that you can find in medical equipment stores.
-Shower benches are normally stand alone (unless they are built in to the shower stall).
+- Shower Seats – these can be as high end as built in to the shower, made of teak wood and are available in many different design styles.
+Of course, there are also the types of shower seats that you can find in medical equipment stores.

 - Tub Transfer Benches – these types of benches are mostly used for seniors who have a shower inside the bathtub AND for seniors who may have a difficult time walking in to the shower.
 Transfer benches are much longer so that they can fit over the lip of the shower or bathtub and they are not as stylish and decorative as shower benches.